Rumen Hristov (politician): Early life

+He graduated in Agrarian Economics and then defended his doctoral dissertation.
+Later he was an extraordinary professor at the South-West University in Blagoevgrad.
+He teaches the basics of marketing and agromarketing.

+In the period 1991–1994 he was Deputy Minister of Agriculture.
+He was an adviser to President Zhelyu Zhelev on agrarian issues.
+He was twice Minister of Agriculture – in the caretaker governments of Reneta Indzhova (1994–1995) and Stefan Sofiyanski (1997).
+From 1997 to 2002 he was Chief Administrative Secretary in the Administration of the President of the Republic of Bulgaria Petar Stoyanov.

 Career

 Later, he was a professor at Southwestern University in Blagoevgrad, Bulgaria.
 He teaches the basics of marketing and agromarketing.

 In the period 1991–1994, he was the Deputy Minister of Agriculture.
 He was an adviser to President Zhelyu Zhelev on agrarian issues.
 Twice minister of agriculture - in the caretaker government of Reneta Indzhova (1994–1995) and Stefan Sofiyanski (1997).
 From 1997 to 2002 was chief administrative secretary in the administration of the President of Bulgaria Petar Stoyanov.

-The 2011 Bulgarian presidential election was a candidate for president of the Blue Coalition.